Share USB Printer with Windows Network

 Now click on Network and Sharing center or Network and Internet.

-How to Share Printer on Network?
+How to Share a Printer on a Network?

-By doing the above all steps; printer has been shared from the installed computer.
+By doing all the above steps; printer has been shared from the installed computer.
 Follow the steps given below for Windows Network Preferences:

 Windows Network Preferences Setup